Publications

 Distilling particle knowledge for fast reconstruction at high-energy physics experiments

-(This work was the Bachelor Thesis of T. Brandes) Knowledge distillation is a form of model compression that allows artificial neural networks of different sizes to learn from one another.
-Its main application is the compactification of large deep neural networks to free up computational resources, in particular on edge devices.
-In this article, we consider proton-proton collisions at the High-Luminosity Large Hadron Collider (HL-LHC) and demonstrate a successful knowledge transfer from an event-level graph neural network (GNN) to a particle-level small deep neural network (DNN).
-Our algorithm, DistillNet, is a DNN that is trained to learn about the provenance of particles, as provided by the soft labels that are the GNN outputs, to predict whether or not a particle originates from the primary interaction vertex.
-The results indicate that for this problem, which is one of the main challenges at the HL-LHC, there is minimal loss during the transfer of knowledge to the small student network, while improving significantly the computational resource needs compared to the teacher.
-This is demonstrated for the distilled student network on a CPU, as well as for a quantized and pruned student network deployed on an field programmable gate array.
-Our study proves that knowledge transfer between networks of different complexity can be used for fast artificial intelligence (AI) in high-energy physics that improves the expressiveness of observables over non-AI-based reconstruction algorithms.
-Such an approach can become essential at the HL-LHC experiments, e.g. to comply with the resource budget of their trigger stages.
+Knowledge distillation is a form of model compression that allows artificial neural networks of different sizes to learn from one another.
+We consider proton-proton collisions at the High-Luminosity LHC and demonstrate a successful knowledge transfer from an event-level graph neural network (GNN) to a particle-level small deep neural network (DNN).
+Our algorithm, DistillNet, is trained to predict whether a particle originates from the primary interaction vertex.
+The results show minimal loss during knowledge transfer to the student network while significantly improving computational resource requirements.
+This is demonstrated on a CPU and for a quantized and pruned student network deployed on an FPGA, proving the utility of this approach for fast AI in high-energy physics trigger stages.

 -